itsallcode/white-rabbit/README.md

 ### <a name="configuration"></a>Configuration

+White Rabbit will search for the configuration file in the following locations:

-Create file `time.properties` in the current working directory with the following content:
+1. `time.properties` in the current working directory
+2. `$HOME/.whiterabbit.properties`

+If the no config file is found, White Rabbit will create a default file at `$HOME/.whiterabbit.properties`, using data directory `$HOME/whiterabbit-data`.

+The config file has the following content:

 ```properties
 data = <path-to-data-dir> # e.g.: ../time-recording-data/
 ```

-Restart WhiteRabbit after changing `time.properties`.
+Restart WhiteRabbit after changing the configuration file.

 #### <a name="optional_config"></a>Optional configuration settings